MicrosoftDocs/dynamics365smb-docs/financials/across-how-to-create-workflows.md

 12. Repeat steps 7 through 11 to add more workflow steps, either before or after the step that you have just created.

 13. Select the **Enabled** check box to specify that the workflow will start as soon as the event on the first step of type **Entry Point** occurs.
-For more information, see [Use Workflows](across-use-workflows.md).
+For more information, see [Using Workflows](across-use-workflows.md).

     > [!NOTE]
     >  Do not enable a workflow until you are sure that the workflow is completed and that the involved workflow steps can start.